bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

     [<bokeh.models.axes.LinearAxis at 0x106fa2390>]

 This returns a list of Axis objects (since there may be more than one).
-But note that, as convenience, these lists are *splattable*, meaning that you can set attributes directly on this result, and the attributes will be applied to all the axes in the list:
+But note that, as a convenience, these lists are *splattable*, meaning that you can set attributes directly on this result, and the attributes will be applied to all the axes in the list: